Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 Why the Mathematical Center Might Feel "Off"

-Sometimes the calculated center does not line up with what your eyes perceive.
-Here is why:
+Sometimes the calculated center does not line up with what your eyes tell you.
+A few reasons:

 - Taskbars and docks.
 If you are not in fullscreen mode, the OS taskbar (Windows) or Dock (macOS) reduces the usable window area.
 The center of your browser window will be higher than the center of the physical screen.